 1. You’re stressed

 Whether it’s financial, work-related, health, relationships, or even hidden stressors, too much stress can put a halt on weight loss.
 Why?
 Hormones.
 While hormones are far from simple, too much stress causes a major jump in our stress hormones, namely cortisol, DHEA, and adrenaline.
 Increased stress puts pressure on the adrenal glands to produce either excess or insufficient amounts of these hormones.

 Cortisol, in particular, is one of the main factors in hormone-related weight fluctuations.
-Too high or too low cortisol levels can wreak havoc on blood sugar levels and thyroid function, which causes fluctuations in weight and symptoms associated with a lowered metabolic rate.
-A 2015 study found that stressed women had higher insulin levels, which play a role in fat storage, as well as lower rates of fat oxidation.
+Too high or too low cortisol levels can wreak havoc on blood sugar levels and thyroid function.
+It causes fluctuations in weight and symptoms associated with a lowered metabolic rate.
+A 2015 study found that stressed women had higher insulin levels.
+It plays a role in fat storage, as well as lower rates of fat oxidation.

-When cortisol levels rise, the body goes into what’s called “fight or flight” mode; it puts the body on high alert, causing your pupils to dilate, your heart rate to speed up, blood to be shunted to crucial areas of the body (i.e., muscles) to help get away from the danger, and certain body systems to shut down (digestion, reproductive, etc.).
+When cortisol levels rise, the body goes into what’s called “fight or flight” mode.
+It puts the body on high alert, causing your pupils to dilate, your heart rate to speed up, blood to be shunted to crucial areas of the body (i.e., muscles) to help get away from the danger.
+While certain body systems tend to shut down (digestion, reproductive, etc.).